-As Tropical Storm Isaias rolls up the East Coast, employers are getting a vivid reminder to check their longstanding policies and plans for managing natural disasters.
-As with so many things this year, the pandemic has changed the way organizations will handle hurricanes and similar disasters.
+As Tropical Storm Elsa bears down on the Southeastern United States, employers are getting a vivid reminder to check their longstanding policies and plans for managing natural disasters.
+As with so many things over the last year, the pandemic has changed the way organizations will handle hurricanes and similar disasters.

-Because so many employees are working remotely, and with the risks associated with a storm such as Isaias—which threatened to hit Florida as a hurricane before losing steam Saturday—HR leaders will have to adjust their typical response procedures.
+Because so many employees are working remotely, and with the risks associated with a storm such as Elsa–which could hit Florida as a hurricane–HR leaders will have to adjust their typical response procedures.
 And, it won’t be over this week.
-According to the weather team at USAToday, the 2020 hurricane season is predicted to have 140% more hurricane activity than the average hurricane season, with a 69% chance of at least one major hurricane making landfall in the U.S.
+According to the National Oceanic and Atmospheric Administration, forecasters are predicting a 60% change of an above-normal 2021 hurricane season.
+They are anticipating 13-20 named storms, up to 10 of which could be hurricanes.

 However, hurricanes are not the only natural disaster that will require HR leaders to create new strategies.
 Floods, earthquakes and tornadoes could also affect a company’s ability to continue to be productive.

-While most employees are working remotely, they have to focus not just on their jobs, but also on taking care of their families.
+While many employees are still working remotely, they have to focus not just on their jobs, but also on taking care of their families.
 And when major storms or other natural disasters hit, these employees also have to deal with the aftermath.

 “We realized after Hurricane Harvey in 2017 that we needed to evolve our safety protocols around natural disasters,” Nguyen says, referring to the Category 4 storm that devastated parts of Texas and Louisiana with flooding.
 “Back then, we instituted an Emergency Communication System to check on the status of our workers before and after an emergency.
 It remains in use today.”

-This year, natural disaster drills at the company’s sites have been modified for COVID, she says, allowing extra time for social distancing and making accommodations to avoid putting people in crowded shelters during tornado preparedness.
-Efforts since hurricane season began June 1 have included pre-planning meetings with safety teams and site leaders in coastal states to understand and address any critical issues.
+Last year, the organization modified natural disaster drills at the company’s sites for COVID, she says, allowing extra time for social distancing and making accommodations to avoid putting people in crowded shelters during tornado preparedness.

-“Employees have also been provided a hurricane preparedness checklist that offers them guidance, safety precautions and evacuation tips they can use to protect themselves and their families in the event of a storm in their area,” Nguyen says.
+“Employees have also been provided a hurricane preparedness checklist that offers them guidance, safety precautions and evacuation tips they can use to protect themselves and their families in the event of a storm in their area,” Nguyen told HRE last summer.

 Joey Price, CEO of Jumpstart: HR, says the best strategy for making employees feel safe is empathy.